Butchery Apprenticeships Level 2 (Standard)

-The Level 2 Certificate will give you a good introduction to the butchery industry and provide a range of basic skills.
+The Level 2 Butchery Apprenticeship will give you a good introduction to the butchery industry and provide a range of basic skills.
 You will also gain:

-- Level 1 Functional Skills in English and maths.
+- Level 1 Functional Skills in English and maths (where required)

 Teaching & assessment

-Throughout your training your tutor will guide you through assessments both in the workplace and at College.
+- Throughout your training, your tutor will guide you through assessments in the workplace.
 You will have practical assessments, online tests and assignments.

-Your personal assessor will visit you regularly in the workplace (or are happy to see you more often if you need extra help).
+- Your personal assessor will visit you regularly in the workplace (and will be happy to see you more often if you need extra help).
 They will assist you throughout your training to help you achieve your qualification.

-Apprentices may need to attend college should they or their employer wish for them to gain additional skills but this will be discussed with you and your employer.
+- Apprentices may need to attend UCB should they, or their employer, wish them to gain additional skills, but this will be discussed with you and your employer.

-You will need to be 16 and over and in full-time employment.
+You need to be 16 and over and in full-time employment.
 You will already be working in a suitable role, or we can help you find one.
-If you are new to the industry or have limited experience you will need to start at Level 2.
+If you are new to the industry or have limited experience, you will need to start at Level 2.

-For Level 2 you will normally require a minimum of 4 GCSEs at grade 3 (grade D) or above.
-For direct entry to Level 3, you will need a relevant Level 2 qualification and ideally English and maths at grade 4 (grade C) or above.
+You will normally require a minimum of 4 GCSEs at grade 3 (grade D) or above.
 However, all applicants will be considered on an individual basis.

-You will also be required to attend a college interview.
+You will also be required to attend an interview at UCB.

-If you have experience of working in the industry we would be delighted to hear from you.
+If you have experience working in the industry, we would be delighted to hear from you.